Sleep Deprivation Productivity Loss

 Is 6 hours of sleep really that bad for productivity?

-What is the optimal amount of sleep for adults?
+What is an specific amount of sleep for adults?

 Can getting more sleep actually make you more productive at work?